Sakhalinfox/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

   These tools make use of `window.nostr` capability of the web browsers as mentioned in [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md) to return the following without sharing your private key with the Nostr client:

   - Returns your puiblic key after you authorize.
   - Returns `id`, `public key` and `signature` for signing an event.
-For example: When you make a post on Nostr social clients, they will need to be signed by your private key usign the extension, and only those three values are returned to the client.
+For example: When you make a post on Nostr social clients, they will need to be signed by your private key using the extension, and only those three values are returned to the client.
   - Returns Relay URLs
   - Returns ciphertext base64-encoded initialization vector `iv` as per [NIP-04](https://github.com/nostr-protocol/nips/blob/master/04.md) for encrypted direct messages